How to say no and to mean it

-But where do we start?
+Where do we start?

-Let’s start by taking a look at the sources of our struggle with NO, then analyse and understand when we need to say no.
+Let’s start by taking a look at the sources of our struggle with “no”.
+Then analyse and understand when we need to say “no”.

-Here’s a few yes or no questions:
+Here are a few “yes” or “no” questions:

-Would you like a coffee?
+- Would you like a coffee?

-Are you available to work this Saturday?
+- Are you available to work this Saturday?

-Can you pick up the kids from school today?
+- Can you pick up the kids from school today?

-Can you complete the project by Monday?
+- Can you complete the project by Monday?

 Pretty straight forward.
+But…

 What if I’m a tea drinker and the person offering me a coffee is my future boss and I want to make a great first impression?

-What if the person asking me to work on Saturday is the mean head teacher at my childrens’ school?
+What if the person asking me to work on Saturday is the mean head teacher at my children’s school?

+You get the gist.
+Each question by itself is pretty straight forward.
+It’s the context which makes our “no’s” more difficult.
 As women we are context hackers.
 We are continuously scanning and checking for signs of agreement and disagreement in others.
 Too many of us have been raised to become pleasers and conflict-avoiders – perhaps polite as children, not as useful as adults.

 Why are women so invested in keeping relationships happy and conflict free?
-Why do we tend to care so much about what people think, prefering to please others, avoid conflict and give up part of ourselves rather than potentially upsetting anyone?
+Why do we tend to care so much about what people think, preferring to please others, avoid conflict and give up part of ourselves rather than potentially upsetting anyone?

-- Relational Focus (whether by nature, nurture, or both, many women are very relationship-oriented).
+- Relational focus – whether by nature, nurture, or both, many women are very relationship-oriented

-- Heightened awareness of others’ reactions (a host of studies have found that as a group, women are more skilled than men at reading people’s facial expressions and body language).
+- Heightened awareness of others’ reactions (a host of studies have found that as a group, women are more skilled than men at reading people’s facial expressions and body language)

-- A history of survival through likeability and social influence.
+- A history of survival through likeability and social influence

-- Fear of personal attack.
+- Fear of personal attack

-- Cultural focus on girls’ and womens’ appearances (the explicit message women receive being – ‘be beautiful, be thin, be attractive and SMILE’.
-What this says to us at a deeper level is that how others perceive us is what matters).
+- Cultural focus on girls’ and women’s appearances (the explicit message women receive being – ‘be beautiful, be thin, be attractive and smile’.
+What this says to us at a deeper level is that how others perceive us is what matters)

 - Good-girl conditioning.